ankor-io-deprecated/ankor-framework/website/ankorsite/templates/tutorial/tutorial_fx_1.md

     }
 }</pre></code>

-The <code>AnkorApplication</code> class does all the plumbing and wiring for you.
-When you enter the
-<code>startFXClient</code> method a WebSocket connection has already been set up, the Ankor system
-has received an id from the server and sends heartbeat messages to the server.</p>
+The `AnkorApplication` class does all the plumbing and wiring for you.
+When you enter the `startFXClient` method a WebSocket connection has already been set up, the Ankor system has received an id from the server and sends heartbeat messages to the server.

 </div>
 <div class="tab-pane" id="tab12">